This is a long post, extended essay length, so be prepared to scroll!

 After years of study and publishing another fat book, Spong decides that the Easter event, which did not happen over three days – more like months – was something exciting that made people want to preach, even though it could be life threatening.
 Preach about what, John?
 What made the disciples excited and full of love and hope?

 Oh, you don’t know.

 Why can I today feel full of love and hope and wholeness, as I sense you would sincerely wish for me, John?

 Oh, I don’t really understand.
 I don’t see what the message is you that you proclaim.

 Over 400 large format pages, and I don’t know what your gospel, your good news is.

 Just that you don’t believe pretty much any of other people’s.

-My own faith is neither that of Shelby Spong nor that puritan; my liberalism allows other thoughts beyond Christianity in, but retains the sense of wonder about a miraculous God who wants to know us personally, who is capable of an interesting life – but who can work on multiple levels, give visions, make miracles, and fill me, at least sometimes, with a sense of not only purpose (social justice and in my own life) but joy and meaning, and an openness to receive more than the rational, cynical, money and fact driven world ever can.
+My own faith is neither that of Shelby Spong nor that puritan; my liberalism allows other thoughts beyond Christianity in, but retains the sense of wonder about a miraculous God who wants to know us personally, but who can work on multiple levels, give visions, make miracles, and fill me, at least sometimes, with a sense of not only purpose but joy and meaning, and an openness to receive more than the rational, cynical, money and fact driven world ever can.